IngSW24/todos-authelia-poc/README.md

 ### **3. Set Up Proxy Hosts with SSL**

-- Open NPM's admin interface (http://<`your-domain.com`>:81).
-- Add the following hosts:
-  - auth.your-domain.com (Authelia)
-  - your-domain.com (React frontend and NestJS API)
-- Generate Let's Encrypt SSL certificates for each domain.
+Access the NPM admin panel via: http://<`your-server-ip`>:81

+Log in using the default credentials (admin@example.com / changeme) and create an admin account.

+Add Proxy Hosts:

+- React App: Redirect traffic to http://my-app:3000
+- NestJS API: Redirect traffic to http://nestjs:3000

+Add SSL certificates for your domain using the integrated Let's Encrypt option.

 ---